MCU Connection Guide

 - Open the Fluidd interface, click

-Systemin the left menu. - View MCU Information: Under
+Systemin the left menu - View MCU information: Confirm all MCUs are correctly recognized under

-Mcu Information, confirm all MCUs are correctly recognized. - Check Each MCU Status: Ensure both the main MCU and toolboard(s) show as connected.
+Mcu Information - Check each MCU status: Ensure the main MCU and toolboards show as connected

-- The connection status for each MCU should be "Connected".
+- The connection status of each MCU should be "Connected"

-- If an MCU is not displayed or fails to connect, check its configuration and physical connection.
+- If a specific MCU is not displayed or connection fails, check its configuration and physical connection

 Step 8: Check Firmware Version

-After completing all MCU connections, verify firmware version compatibility:
+After all MCU connections are established, verify firmware version compatibility:

 - Open the Fluidd interface, click

-- Custom Compiled Firmware: Except for pre-configured custom devices, all self-compiled firmware must match the host's Klipper version.
+- Custom compiled firmware: Except for pre-configured custom devices, all self-compiled firmware must match the Klipper version on the host.

-- Fly-FAST System: The FAST system's firmware version is consistent with the system version.
+- Fly-FAST System: The firmware version for the FAST system is consistent with the system version.
 The compiled Klipper firmware matches the system version.

-- Consequences of Version Mismatch: Different firmware versions may cause functional anomalies, communication failures, or system instability.
+- Consequences of version mismatch: Different firmware versions can lead to functional anomalies, communication failures, or system instability.

 Verification Points: